miahabdu/jquery.ghostFormat/README.md

 $('.example_input').ghostFormat();
 ```

 The above code will intialize ghostFormat on the selected inputs with default options.
-The default format converts the inputed values to currency (dollars).
+The default format converts the inputted values to currency (dollars).

 You can customize which format you want returned by passing in options as parameters.